Language examinations

 All assessments cost £125

-For English use this link: ITG C2 Certified English
+For English use this link: CIOL ITG C2 Certified English

-For non-English use this link: Language Level Assessments
+For non-English use this link: CIOL Language Level Assessments

 For non-English, you will be sent a short self-assessment questionnaire to fill in.

-You will be contacted by a CIOL registered assessor to arrange a mutually convenient time for the assessment to take place.
+You will be contacted by a CIOL Assessment Associate to arrange a mutually convenient time for the assessment to take place.

-Shortly before the test date, you will be sent a link to Microsoft Teams.
+Shortly before the assessment date, you will be sent a link to Microsoft Teams.

-What you will need: You can use any computer or laptop with a camera, a tablet, or a smartphone with a stable Wi-Fi connection.
+What you will need: You can use any computer or laptop with a camera or a tablet with a stable Wi-Fi connection.

-On examination day, ensure you are online in good time to join the meeting with your CIOL assessor.
+On the day of the assessment, ensure you are online in good time to join the meeting with your CIOL assessor.

 Have a glass of water to hand.